puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 #kind: Query
 #kind: Trigger

-# The name of the action.
+# The name of the container image.
 Required.
-Must be exactly the name of the directory
+Must be exactly the name of the
-# containing the action.
+# directory containing the image.
 name: issue-create

-# The version of the action.
+# The version of the image.
 Required.
 Must be an integer.
 If specified in the
 # directory name, must be exactly the version in the directory name.
 version: 3

-# High-level phrase describing what this action does.
+# High-level phrase describing what this image does.
 Required.
 summary: Create an issue

-# Single-paragraph explanation of what this action does in more detail.
+# Single-paragraph explanation of what this image does in more detail.
 # Optional.
 Markdown.
 description: |
   Creates a new issue (if issues are enabled).

 # URL or path relative to this file to an icon or icons representing this
-# action.
+# image.
 Optional.
 Defaults to the integration icon.
 icon: media/ticket.svg
 #icon:
 #  tiny: media/ticket-tiny.svg
 #  medium: media/ticket.svg

 # The mechanism to use to construct this step.
 Required.
-Must be an action
+Must be an image
 # builder.
 See the Builders section below.
 build:
   # The schema version for builders.
 Required.
 For now, must be the exact